weipin/Cycles/docs/add_parameters.rst

               println("\(cycle.response.text)")
       })

 There is no such `parameters` when you create a `Cycle` by yourself.
-It's very simple to build a URL from the parameters through the helper methods provided by Cycles::
+But it's very simple to build an URL through the helper methods provided by Cycles::

   // result: http://httpbin.org/get?key1=value1